kolu

 What we actually use it for

-The first use is iteration.
-The agent opens the page it just changed, takes a snapshot or screenshot, sees whether the output matches what it intended, and adjusts before moving on.
-It pulls console errors with list_console_messages, runs assertions through evaluate_script, checks network behavior with list_network_requests — the same DevTools panels a human would reach for, the agent reaches for too, on its own work.
-The feedback loop closes inside the agent’s own turn.
+The first is iteration.
+The agent opens the page it just changed, takes a snapshot or a screenshot, and checks whether the output matches what it meant to do — before it moves on.
+It pulls console errors with list_console_messages, runs assertions through evaluate_script, watches the network with list_network_requests.
+The same panels a human would open, the agent opens on its own work.
+The loop closes inside the agent’s own turn — which is the whole point.
+An agent that can’t see what it built is working blind.

-The second use is PR evidence.
-Our /do workflow (from srid/agency) ends with an evidence step: spawn a dev server on a free port, point chrome-devtools-mcp at the relevant routes, run take_screenshot, upload to a long-lived evidence-assets GitHub release, embed the URLs in the PR comment.
+The second is PR evidence.
+Our /do workflow (from srid/agency) ends with an evidence step: spin up a dev server on a free port, point chrome-devtools-mcp at the routes that changed, run take_screenshot, upload to a long-lived evidence-assets GitHub release, and drop the URLs into the PR comment.
 The reviewer sees exactly what changed without checking out the branch.

-Here’s what an evidence comment looks like, lifted from Kolu PR #835:
+Here’s what one of those evidence comments looks like, lifted from Kolu #835:

 Worktree-naming leaf with prefilled peaked-rank suggestion

-(See also #866 for a cross-palette icon check, and #867 for a three-step diagnostic table comparing master vs the fix.)
+(See also #866 for a cross-palette icon check, and #867 for a three-step diagnostic table comparing master against the fix.)

 Overrides (optional)

-The launcher honours two env vars, set before you launch the agent:
+The launcher honors two env vars, set before you launch the agent:

 What’s actually happening

 bin/serve is twenty lines of bash.
-It runs nix build nixpkgs#playwright-driver.browsers to materialise Chrome-for-Testing (the same Chrome binary the Playwright project bundles), then nix shell nixpkgs#nodejs --command npx -y chrome-devtools-mcp@latest --executable-path=$chrome to start the server.
-All inputs are resolved through Nix; nothing gets dropped into your project tree as a side-effect.
+It runs nix build nixpkgs#playwright-driver.browsers to materialise Chrome-for-Testing — the same Chrome binary the Playwright project bundles — then nix shell nixpkgs#nodejs --command npx -y chrome-devtools-mcp@latest --executable-path=$chrome to start the server.
+Every input is resolved through Nix, and nothing gets dropped into your project tree as a side-effect.

 Where next